*Read below! Or listen above.*

 Caleb flipped like a coin.
 The glare never existed: now he grinned like a little boy freshly declaring war on the girls’ treehouse.
 “Race you,” he said with twinkling eyes.
 “See who can finish your problem sets first.
 If I win, you gotta tell me why you stole that guy’s wallet.”

-No man, maybe some other time, I really need to concentrate and stuff, it’s been cool, but—all the words that could’ve come out of my mouth milled around somewhere between my brain and my sinuses.
+No man, maybe some other time, I really need to concentrate and stuff, it’s been cool, pero—all the words that could’ve come out of my mouth milled around somewhere between my brain and my sinuses.
 Look at this guy, just so happy about my homework.
 How could anyone say no to that?

 Then again, I’d learned the hard way to play it safe.